 Originally built in 1913 and then updated in 1929, Broadway’s Palace Theatre’s newest renovation plans were approved by the New York City Council and the new theatre is expected to reopen late 2022.
 With grandiose plans still in the works and a $2.5 billion budget to work with, this massive project may have had questionable closed-door meetings and some major legal battles, but the new Palace Theatre is on schedule to open on Broadway right on time.
 The Palace Theatre landlords, The Nederlander Organization and Co-owner Stewart F. Lane, could not be more pleased with this development as they get to keep their old theatre and did not have to contribute to the construction costs that are occurring for this process that brings an antiquated Broadway theatre into the gleaming new world of 21st century architecture, right into the heart of Times Square.

+The construction plans for 1568 Broadway are pretty complex and have been divided into different elements.
 The project construction company, using the same moniker "TSX Broadway" has three different working plans to update and renovate the entire 550,000 sq ft building with a multi-use retail, hotel, sports and theatre purpose.
 While the project is much more than just moving and updating Broadway’s renowned Palace theatre, it may be the most difficult aspect of the rebuild.
 The plans for the Palace Theatre itself are quite complicated due to the fact that the Palace Theatre is a listed building on the Historic New York City landmarks list and the developers cannot tamper with the original structure all that much, but they can move it, and that is exactly what they are doing.

 The current plan is to keep the inside of the Palace Theatre “untouched” and to literally pick the entire theatre up, stage and all, in order to elevate the theatre to the third floor of this new TSX Broadway development.
 The rules of the reconstruction of the Palace Theatre are quite tight and do not allow the developer to change the original setup of the theatre, stage or the architecture of the theatre itself.
 What usually happens when a Broadway theatre gets a massive rebuild, is that the facade of the theatre is kept and the insides are demolished and replaced with new construction, more appropriate to current building standards and ADA compliance.
 This is the first time when a Broadway theatre is having the renovation done the other way around.
 This process creates a major headache for the engineers to sort out and has created some legal battles between certain Broadway aficionados and the TSX Broadway development team.